Global IoT SIM cards built for the future

 An IoT SIM card contains a contact chip encased in plastic.
 The chip stores distinctive information about the device, such as credentials and carrier data, and links the device to the network.
 IoT SIM cards are able to operate more independently than consumer SIMs.
 Unlike traditional SIMs, they don’t need human interaction on the device side to be activated.
 Some IoT SIMs can be provisioned remotely with eUICC (embedded universal integrated circuit card) technology.

 Are IoT SIM cards tied to a single carrier network?

-It depends on the card, but many (including Hologram’s Global SIM card and Hyper card) are capable of multi-network connectivity.
+It depends on the card.
+Hologram's SIM cards are capable of multi-network connectivity.
 That means your devices can connect to the best networks available, anywhere in the world.

 What is eUICC?

 eUICC stands for embedded universal integrated circuit card.
 This is the technology that allows a SIM card to enable more than one subscriber profile over its lifecycle.
 (Carrier “subscriber profiles” indicate that a device has an account and can work on their network.)
 If your SIM card is eUICC-enabled, you can switch between cellular carrier profiles without ever needing to physically swap out the SIM card.